 This class will refine skills in Spanish and prepare for the A.P. college-level examination in May.
 Students will review grammar, write and edit their own compositions, review vocabulary, listen to tapes for comprehension practice, read magazine articles and take practice A.P. exams.
 For relaxation, we occasionally play Scrabble and Trivial Pursuit (in Spanish, of course!).
 Class will be conducted mostly in Spanish.
-Dual Enrollment opportunity is available for this course.
-Please see the Dual Enrollment Link on the district's website.
+Students have the option of purchasing 3 credits through Seton Hill University.